xinzhou93/CS280A/content/Project4.md

 </div>

 ## Training progression visualization with predicted images across iterations

+During each training iteration, I randomly sample 4096 rays from all training images to ensure diverse coverage of the scene.
+For each ray, 64 points are sampled along its length and queried through the NeRF model to obtain color and density values.
+These values are then accumulated using volume rendering to produce the final pixel colors.
+The MSE loss is computed between the rendered colors and ground truth RGB values from the training images.
+This loss is backpropagated through the network to update the model weights via the Adam optimizer.
+Throughout training, I monitor the PSNR on a validation view to track reconstruction quality and ensure the model is learning effectively.
 <div style="display: grid; grid-template-columns: repeat(auto-fit, minmax(250px, 1fr)); gap: 15px; text-align: center;">
   <figure style="margin: 0;">
     <img src="/P4/val_iter_0000.png" alt="Image 1" style="width: 50; height: auto; display: block;" />